tao-bai/attack-and-defense-methods/README.md

 5. `ICCV 2019` `SinGAN` [SinGAN: Learning a Generative Model From a Single Natural Image](./2019/SinGAN_Learning_a_Generative_Model_From_a_Single_Natural_Image.md)
 6. `ICLR 2018` [Spectral Normalization for Generative Adversarial Networks]
 7. `NIPS 2018` [MetaGAN: An Adversarial Approach to Few-Shot Learning]
+8. `ARXIV 2019` [Breaking the cycle -- Colleagues are all you need]
+9. `ARXIV 2019` [LOGAN: Latent Optimisation for Generative Adversarial Networks]

 ## Links